How the Point System Works

 If you break traffic laws, you may earn points against your South Carolina driver's license.
 The purpose of the point system is to make problem drivers improve their driving habits and protect innocent people from careless and reckless drivers.

-- Break the law in this state
+- Break the law in this state or other states

 - Receive a military court-martial traffic convictions.